(CNN)Here's a look at the life of Michael Dukakis, three-term governor of Massachusetts.

 October 1, 1973 - Announces candidacy for Massachusetts governor.

-November 5, 1974 - Defeats incumbent Francis W. Sargent in the gubernatorial election.
+November 5, 1974 - Defeats incumbent Francis Sargent in the gubernatorial election.

-September 19, 1978 - Loses the Democratic primary in the governor's race to Edward J. King, who goes on to win the general election.
+September 19, 1978 - Loses the Democratic gubernatorial primary to Edward King, who goes on to win the general election.

 1979-1982 - Dukakis teaches at Harvard University's Kennedy School of Government.

-January 1980 - Publishes "State and Cities: The Massachusetts Experience."
+January 1980 - His book,"State and Cities: The Massachusetts Experience," is published.

 November 2, 1982 - Defeats John Sears in the gubernatorial election, with 60% of the vote.